 Can you live on 14K per year?

-Whilst £14K a year is above the £9,397 the Joseph Rowntree Foundation say you need as a minimum income standard as a PENSIONER – a 55-year-old is going to be far more active and will probably need more income.
+Whilst £14K a year is above the £13,000 Which estimates a basic retirement will cost you, it’s well below the £16,996 the Joseph Rowntree Foundation say you need as a minimum income standard as a Pensioner – a 55-year-old is going to be far more active and will probably need more income.

-Their estimate for a luxurious retirement for a single person costs around £33,000 per year.
-Including eating out, leisure membership and long haul travel .
+Current estimates for a luxurious retirement for a single person are around £32,000 per year, which allows for eating out, leisure membership and long-haul travel.

 *Please note – all of the above research has its own flaws, limitations, and are based on a variety of different ‘assumptions’.
 Which is why it’s imperative you look at your retirement as an individual and ideally seek professional advice.